jaminitbot/Jam-Bot/docs/commands/settings.md

 # Settings
 !> We are in the process or migrating all commands to the new slash commands!
-Most of the commands will not work if you put a / in front of them, it's tons easier to use, so check it out!
+Most of the commands will work if you put a / in front of them, it's tons easier to use, so check it out!
 Allows you to configure basic bot settings
 Base usage: `?settings`